golangbu/ChateasyIos/README.md

 # ChateasyIos
-This is a open source project for real time chat.
+This is a open source project for real time chat.This is for IOS.